secretstartups/handbook/leadership/mitigating-concerns/index.html.md

 As we say,
 > Having a "handbook first" mentality ensures there is no duplication; the handbook is always up to date, and others are better able to contribute.

-If we work handbook second, we risk losing these benefits.
+If we work handbook second, we may lose these benefits.

-To ensure we avoid this risk, we:
+To address this concern, we:
 1. Ensure all new hires read and understand the [communication guidelines](/handbook/communication/), as part of their [onboarding](https://gitlab.com/gitlab-com/people-group/employment-templates/-/blob/main/.gitlab/issue_templates/onboarding.md)
 1. Make the ability to coach team members to work handbook first a requirement for promotion to [Director or above](/company/team/structure/#director-group)
 1. Explicitly ask CEO Shadows to [promote working handbook first](/handbook/ceo/shadow/#promote-communication-best-practices)